2,564,956 views | Arleen Sugano • TED-Ed

 The physics of the "hardest move" in ballet

-In the third act of "Swan Lake," the Black Swan pulls off a seemingly endless series of turns, bobbing up and down on one pointed foot and spinning around, and around, and around 32 times.
-It's one of the toughest sequences in ballet, and for those thirty seconds or so, she's like a human top in perpetual motion.
+In the third act of "Swan Lake", the Black Swan pulls off a seemingly endless series of turns, bobbing up and down on one pointed foot and spinning around and around and around ... thirty-two times.
+How is this move — which is called a fouetté — even possible?
+Arleen Sugano unravels the physics of this famous ballet move.